lee-zhg/intro-istio-security/README-request-authentication.md

     401
     ```

-   > Note: the invalid token is submitted as part of service request in the form of `--header "Authorization: Bearer invalid"`. `invalid` is submitted as the toekn in this case.
+   > Note: the invalid token is submitted as part of service request in the form of `--header "Authorization: Bearer invalid"`. `invalid` is submitted as the token in this case.

 1. Submit a service request without a token.
 Requests without tokens are accepted by default.